-Creating Overlay Windows
+Creating Transparent Overlay Windows

-You can create an overlay window using XSolarisOvlCreateWindow.
-This routine behaves exactly as XCreateWindow except that the resulting window is an overlay window.
+You can create a transparent overlay using XSolarisOvlCreateWindow.
+This routine behaves exactly as XCreateWindow except that the resulting window is a transparent overlay window.
 The newly created window can be rendered into with both opaque and transparent paint, and the background of the overlay window is transparent.

 The class argument to XSolarisOvlCreateWindow should be InputOutput.
 An overlay window can be created as an InputOnly window but, in this case, it will behave like a standard InputOnly window.
-It is only for InputOutput windows that there is a difference between overlay and non-overlay.
+It is only for InputOutput windows that there is a difference between overlay and nonoverlay.